UA-NASA-Robotics/Roobot-Over-IP/docs/ProgrammingROI.md

 # 4. Extra Infra Features

+Here is a reference of the other infra features, in case you wish to use them:

 ## The moduleStatusManager

 This keeps track of the modules status for reporting as well as hosts a connection watchdog.